 Panels are normally established for a prescribed duration and meet on an annual basis.
 Their reports to the Executive Council are publicly available.

-[This definition applies to: Climate Coordination Panel; Hydrological Coordination Panel; Panel of Experts on Polar and High Mountain Observations, Research and Services; Capacity Development Panel; Science Advisory Panel.]

 Task forces

 Task forces are established to provide advice to the Executive Council on urgent, emerging or priority matters.
 Membership should consist of no more than 10 members of the Executive Council.
 Appointment is generally by designation from the Executive Council.